appacademy/jump-start/README.md

 # Curriculum

 Start by going through parts 1-4.  **Do not do the problem sets** until after you're done with part 4.
+Try to finish the readings by the end of week 1.

 ### Readings
 ##### [Part 1](./jumpstart-files/part1/part1.md)